NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Strength of Thousands/Aspect of Immortality.md

     desc: " (death) A creature critically hit by any of the Aspect of Immortality's attacks or that critically fails against any of its spells must succeed at a DC 47 Fortitude check save or die."

   - name: "Energy Drain"
-    desc: "  When the Aspect of Immortality hits and deals damage with its scythe, it regains 20 Hit Points, and the target must succeed at a DC 43 Fortitude check save or become [[Conditions/Doomed 1|Doomed 1]].
+    desc: "  When the Aspect of Immortality hits and deals damage with its scythe, it regains 20 healing Hit Points, and the target must succeed at a DC 43 Fortitude check save or become [[Conditions/Doomed|Doomed 1]].
 If the target is already doomed, the doomed value increases by 1 (to a maximum of doomed 3)."

   - name: "Final Death"
     desc: "  A creature killed by the Aspect of Immortality can't be brought back to life by any means short of divine intervention."